samaea/AzureDevOpsAppService/readme.md

     **Note:** In the **Deployment slots** section you can find the **dev** and **staging** slots with their respective URLs.

-Congratulations on successfully setting up Continuous Integration and Continuous Deployment with VSTS.
+Congratulations on successfully setting up Continuous Integration and Continuous Deployment with Azure DevOps.

 ### Summary